 Groggy and gazing upon the stained porcelain in your hotel bathtub you begin to question some your life choices.
 You attempt to piece together what exactly happened the night before that brought you to this lowly state.
 Sipping on a few twenty dollar cocktails turned into an all-night adventure that ended with you at a 24 hour Korean BBQ buffet bowing down before the porcelain god.
 In your hungover haze, you wonder if this even your hotel room and if so how in the world did you get here!
 This predicament can only mean one thing, that you have arrived in the glorious city of Las Vegas my friend.
 A city in which going to bed at 3:30 am means you are a pathetic loser and strangers on the street inquire if you like titties and booze.
 To which you should respond, I only like one of those things.

 We touched down in Sin City in early May and hit the streets running to the nearest slot machine!
 We aren’t big gamblers, but hey you are in Vegas!
 You can part with a penny to put in the slots because trust me that will be the cheapest thing you will do all trip!
 There is ton’s of sunshine so be sure to bring sunscreen during the day, especially if you are or a member in your party is bald.
 You can do literally anything and everything in Vegas, but however, my bank account had other plans.
-Therefore, here are my best experiences to have in Vegas.
+Therefore, here are some cool things to do in Las Vegas instead of gambling.

 1.)
 Fountains at the Bellagio